Rules

 Ethics are an essential aspect of data management.
 We expect you to read these rules and apply them to all you do throughout the competition.

 All Wharton High School Data Science Competition team members are held to the highest personal ethical standards.
 The decisions you make from the moment you register for the competition should be honest and truthful to the best of your ability.
-This starts with your number of team members (you must have always at least three active members to compete) and ends with how you articulate your winning team choices in your final presentations — and includes everything in between.
+This starts with your number of team members (you must always have at least three active members to compete) and ends with how you articulate your winning team choices in your final presentations — and includes everything in between.
 We trust that you will not fabricate analyses, compensate advisors, education consultants, or other agents, enroll in non-Wharton extracurricular courses that claim to “teach” the competition, or plagiarize.
-If at any point you are unsure about a decision or situation, please reach out to the Wharton High School Data Science Competition team (data-comp@wharton.upenn.edu) for clarification.
+If at any point you are unsure about a decision or situation, please reach out to the Wharton High School Data Science Competition team for clarification.

 Students must abide by the University of Pennsylvania’s Code of Academic Integrity, which states a student’s work must be their own, and not be plagiarized from any other source, including advisors or “unofficial” advisors.
 Plagiarism includes, but is not limited to, the use of another’s words or ideas as if they are one’s own.
 Plagiarism and any kind of academic cheating are grounds for dismissal from the competition.
-If at any point you are unsure about a decision or situation, please reach out to the Wharton High School Data Science Competition staff (data-comp@wharton.upenn.edu) for clarification.
+If at any point you are unsure about a decision or situation, please reach out to the Wharton High School Data Science Competition team for clarification.

 Each team is required to properly cite any sources used and acknowledge ownership of all images and other media that it submits as part of a deliverable or a presentation that it (or a team member) does not own or did not solely develop.
 While the use of generative AI is permitted, know that mistakes are possible should you choose to incorporate AI and you will still be expected to explain the logic and reasoning behind your approach.
 Submitted materials that violate any laws or intellectual property restrictions, are offensive, incite violence, or are otherwise deemed inappropriate for viewing by the public (for purposes of this competition) will not be accepted.
 Regardless of whether a team is selected as a finalist, each team (and/or the students on such team) retains ownership of their own work.